 Recipe features

-- Spicy, super creamy, and filled with hearty flavor
+- Flavors: Spicy, super creamy, and filled with hearty flavor thanks to cashew cream and veggie sausage.

-- Easy to customize: choose your favorite type of veggie sausage & pasta
+- Easy to customize: Choose your favorite type of veggie sausage & pasta to make this recipe your own.

 - Vegetable broth: The pasta is cooked in vegetable broth for extra flavor.
 Water will work in a pinch, but make sure to salt it.